claudiaareneee/Yelp-Auto-Layout/README.md

 ## Notes

 My challenge with this project was implementing the search bar.
-I am having issues getting the search bar to work with the business class.
+I was not sure exactly how to implement the search bar.
+I started by using searchWithItem() method, but I was unable to get this to work due to a "Thread 1: Fatal error: Unexpectedly found nil while unwrapping optional value" error.
+I switched tactics and went back to the drawing board.
+I would like to see how to best implement this.

 ## License